 Living with chronic cough: causes, challenges, and breakthrough treatments

 Written in association with:Chronic coughing is defined as a persistent cough that lasts for at least eight weeks in adults and four weeks in children.
 They can disrupt sleep, breathing, and the general comfort of a patient, leading to fatigue and rawness of the throat.
 In extreme cases, they can even cause vomiting, dizziness, and rib fractures from the force of coughing.
-In this article, a leading pulmonologist goes over possible causes of chronic coughing, and the methods of treating it.
+In this article, leading pulmonologist Dr Jay Mukherjee goes over possible causes of chronic coughing, and the methods of treating it.

 Coughing is an instinctive impulse from the body to try and purge contaminants and blockages from the lungs and airways.
 Coughing itself is symptomatic of other pathologies, and may be accompanied by other symptoms like: